Santiago Manuin Valera

 Santiago Manuin Valera (1 January 1957 - 1 July 2020) was a Peruvian human rights activist and indigenous leader.

+Biography

 He was born in Condorcanqui Province, Peru.
 He was a key leader of the Aguaruna people in Peru.
 He was President of the Committee for the Struggle for Respect for Indigenous Peoples of Condorcanqui.

 He was a critic of the Túpac Amaru Revolutionary Movement.
 During a police crackdown on dissenters in 2009, he was shot, but survived the encounter.
 He and other activists were blocking a road to protest the destruction of the Amazon rainforest.
 Several dozen people were killed during the conflict with the police.

 Manuin Valera died on 1 July 2020, from COVID-19 during the COVID-19 pandemic in Peru in Chiclayo, Peru, at the age of 63.